Understanding and Improving Communication Performance in Multi-node LLM Inference: Studying Performance of Multi-node Inference

-Table~\ref{tab:frameworks} lists the inference engines we use in our experiments for different model-parallel schemes.
-All experiments use PyTorch 2.8~\citep{paszke2019pytorch} and CUDA 12.9.
-For vLLM, we use the V0 engine for HP, as the V1 engine exhibited persistent hangs on Slurm-based systems.
+\textbf{Software Stack and Parallelism Schemes.} Table~\ref{tab:frameworks} lists the inference engines we use in our experiments for different parallelism schemes.
+We use PyTorch 2.8~\citep{paszke2019pytorch} and CUDA 12.9 for all experiments.
+For vLLM, we use the V0 engine for HP because we observed persistent hangs with the V1 engine when using Ray-based PP on Slurm-based systems~\citep{ray_issue58426}.
 For performance breakdowns, we use Nsight Systems~\citep{nsys} to collect traces and Pipit~\citep{bhatele:2023pipit} to analyze them.